-Due to pitch visibility and ball movement, righty hitters tend to have more success against left handed pitchers, and lefty hitters tend to have more success against right handed pitchers.
+Due to pitch visibility and ball movement, righty hitters tend to have more success against left handed pitchers.
+Similarly, lefty hitters tend to have more success against right handed pitchers.

 As we look at the numbers, lefties seem to struggle more when facing left handed pitchers.
 Due to the scarcity of lefty pitchers, especially in the lower levels of baseball, left handed hitters have fewer opportunities against quality left handed pitchers.
-As a results we seen worse splits for lefty vs lefty than righty vs righty.
+As a result, we see worse splits for lefty vs lefty than righty vs righty.

 Why Left Handed Pitchers are so valuable to College Baseball Programs

-First and foremost, college baseball coaches are always looking for quality left handed pitchers because they are hard to come by.
+First and foremost, college baseball coaches are always looking for quality left handed pitchers.
+Quality lefties are hard to come by.
 Only about 10% of the population is left handed, so the pool of left handed pitchers is significantly smaller than that of right handed pitchers.
 Looking at the MLB, since 2010 only a quarter of all the pitchers have been lefties.

-Left handed batters are a bit easier to come by, and a lot of programs have several lefty hitters on their roster.
+Left handed batters are a bit easier to come by.
+A lot of programs have several lefty hitters on their roster.
 Some parents force their kids to swing lefty because of how advantageous it is from an offensive standpoint.
 What’s the best way to shut down a lefty hitter?

 Throw an effective left handed pitcher against them.
 As we mentioned before, it’ll be even more effective than a righty/righty matchup.
 It comes down to two things; scarcity of quality left handed pitchers and their effectiveness in certain situations.